 Homebuyers can still lock in low rates

 For homebuyers in the market now, you can still lock in relatively low rates, but you might not want to wait too long.
-Nothaft predicts these sub-5 percent rates will come to an end by next year.
+Although mortgage rates have been falling, this trend might not last.